 Especially in youth, signs of depression and anxiety due to social media usage has become a common finding in new research.
 Several studies found that users may develop addictive or problematic levels of social media usage, which have been associated with increased anxiety and depression.
 There are many positives to social media like staying connected to friends and family.
 However, our personal experiences and usage levels can lead to the surfacing of depression and anxiety symptoms.

-Constantly being reminded of the things you don’t have, seeing everyone appear happier than you, work better jobs and have more money than you, can naturally make someone feel these negative emotions.
-It’s important to take breaks, or social media detoxes to recognize thar not everything we see is real or an accurate representation of a person life.
+Constantly being reminded of the things you don’t have, seeing everyone appear happier than you (or than they may actually be), work better jobs and have more money than you, can naturally make someone feel these negative emotions.
+It’s important to take breaks, or social media detoxes, to recognize that not everything we see on social media is real or an accurate representation of a person life.

 Improve Your Relationship With Social Media